Basic Tidyverse Concepts

 Table-Display Tips

-In R Markdown or Quarto documents:
+In Quarto documents:

 • very small tables (one or two rows) can be printed as is;